lkuper/lvar-examples/README.md

-    threshold reads are more interesting than for sets: instead of just finding out that the element you asked for is now in the set, with maps it's possible to get back the value associated with a key, by providing a threshold set of _all the keys_ that might be associated with this value.
+    threshold reads are more interesting than for sets: instead of just finding out that the element you asked for is now in the set, with maps it's possible to get back the value associated with a key, by providing a threshold set of _all the values_ that might be associated with that key.
 (This only works if the map values are immutable, though!
-A more interesting map would have LVars as values.)
+An even more interesting map would have LVars as values.)

   * `map-lvar-freezeafter.hs`